inertiaui/modal/docs/base-route-url.md

 * It makes the modal content accessible to search engines (when using [SSR](https://inertiajs.com/server-side-rendering)).
 * It allows you to open the modal in a new tab.

-To use this feature, there's a small change needed in the backend of your app.

 ## Define a Base Route

 To define the base route for your modal, you need to use the `Inertia::modal()` method in your controller instead of the `Inertia::render()` method.
 It accepts the same arguments as the `Inertia::render()` method: